 There are also many old legacy applications that do not display properly visible fonts on the 4k screen.
 So you'll have to experiment with scaling in/out by changing the DPI Scaling for the specific application or the entire application.
 In addition, most operating systems aren't very good at application scaling.

 So, if you have a small screen laptop with 4k and another laptop with 2k and play a 4k video on each, you won't be able to tell the difference in video quality.
-And there is no noticeable difference between downgraded 2k video and actual 4k video.
+And there is no noticeable difference between the downgraded 2k video and the actual 4k video.
 Pixels in both cannot be distinguished by your eyes.

 Also, when it comes to smartphones and tablets, I believe that screens with resolutions higher than 1080p should be avoided because you cannot tell the difference between a 2k, 4k, and 1k smartphone.
 It only wastes a lot of battery power.